• Skip to primary navigation

 Vegetables and garlic sauce in a frying pan.

 The sauce will be very thin at this stage.
-To thicken it, mix the cornflower to a smooth paste with a little water and drizzle it into the pan, stirring continuously on a low heat, until the sauce thickens.
+To thicken it, mix the cornflower to a smooth paste with a little water and drizzle it into the pan, stirring continuously on low heat, until the sauce thickens.
 You may not need all the cornflour/water mixture.

 The finished dish of duck in garlic sauce in frying pan.